OxalisCommunity/oxalis-ng/doc/peppol-test-bed/index.md

 # OpenPEPPOL Test Bed

-This document intends to help with the setup of Oxalis AS4 for testing with the PEPPOL Test Bed and guide your through the testing procedure.
+This document intends to help with the setup of Oxalis NG for testing with the Peppol Test Bed and guide your through the testing procedure.

 ## Prerequisites and configuration

 The following prerequisites must be fulfilled before starting this tutorial:

-* You need a PEPPOL test certificate and truststore.
+* You need a Peppol test certificate and truststore.

 * A domain to put your AP behind supporting HTTPS with certificate chains to Certificate Authorities (CAs) which are trusted by the
-PEPPOL community.
+Peppol community.
 Your certificate must be trusted by both Microsoft and Oracle CAs.
-Self-signed certificates are considered non-compliant and will not be accepted when onboarding as a PEPPOL service provider.
+Self-signed certificates are considered non-compliant and will not be accepted when onboarding as a Peppol service provider.
 To test your SSL configuration, go to [https://www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/).
 It must be a grade A or above.
 This will eventually also be controlled by the OpenPEPPOL Operating Office.

 * Your PEPPOL Test certificate is installed in your browser so that your are able to open the [OpenPEPPOL Centralized Testbed](https://testbed.peppol.eu/secure/suite/view).

-## Setting up an Oxalis-AS4 Access Point
+## Setting up an Oxalis-NG Access Point

 Please follow one of the inbound installation procedures found [here](../installation/index.md).